jtwig/jtwig/README.md

-# JTwig 2.0
+# JTwig

-*JTwig is a template system for Java inspired in [Twig](http://twig.sensiolabs.org/).
-Jtwig is also distributed with support for [SpringFramework Web MVC](http://www.springsource.org).*
+*JTwig is a modern Java template engine designed for web development*

 ### Build Status